ReSpeak/tsdeclarations/ts3protocol.md

     01 bytes : Init-packet step number
                Const: 0x01
     16 bytes : Server stuff := [A1]
-    04 bytes : The bytes from [A0] in reversed order
+    04 bytes : The bytes from [A0] in reversed order (not always) := [A0r]

+This packets usually contains the bytes from [A0] in reversed order, except when connecting from some networks for a yet unknown reason.

 ## 2.3 Packet 2 (Client -> Server)
     04 bytes : Version of the TeamSpeak client as timestamp 01 bytes : Init-packet step number
                Const: 0x02
     16 bytes : The bytes from [A1]
-    04 bytes : The bytes from [A0] in reversed order
+    04 bytes : The bytes from [A0r]

 ## 2.4 Packet 3 (Client <- Server)
      01 bytes : Init-packet step number